Pacifica Graduate Institute: Pacifica Extension

-Pacifica's public programs explore the fields of psychology and mythological studies through the lens of depth psychology.
-Programs cover a wide range of topics from humanities and culture to counseling and clinical psychology.
-Most of the public programs offer continuing education units for professionals in the field.
+Pacifica Extension offers educational programs that emphasize the application of depth psychology to current real-world issues.
+Through online and on-campus formats, the program encourages collaborative learning communities that bring together imagination, scientific inquiry, and reflective exploration in an interdisciplinary academic setting.
 These events are open to the general public with the intention of bringing Pacifica's educational resources to the wider community.
 Past presenters include Joseph Campbell, Jean Houston, Michael J. Meade, Huston Smith, Malidoma Patrice Somé, Sonu Shamdasani, Thomas Moore, Marion Woodman, James Hillman, and Robert Bly.

 Campuses

 Pacifica's two campus locations are within three miles of each other in the foothills of the Santa Barbara suburbs.
 The 13 acre Lambert Road Campus is the former Max Fleishman estate.
 The Ladera Lane campus is 35 acre with views of the Pacific Ocean and Channel Islands.
 Each campus contains multiple gardens, while the Lambert Campus hosts the larger Organic Garden.
 The Organic Garden, consisting of 7 acre, is farmed year round, producing vegetables and fruits available to the community.